 Fishing is one of those activities that seem to be so simple.
 All you have to do is buy some fishing rods, bait, and throw all of them on the water.
 Then, just wait and the fish will just be foolish enough to get caught and it will now be your meal.
 However, it is not as simple as it seems.
 According to this website, there are a lot of nuances that you need to know before you can even start and there are many kinds of fishing.
 One of them is ice fishing, and if you are interested in this one you need to be prepared.

 Many pieces of evidence support the notion that this has been done for a very long time.
 In the extreme regions of the world, there are many months in a year when it is always winter.
 Most of the wild animals are in hibernation and it can be hard to find them.
 Vegetation is also scarce so people would usually keep some of the harvests last spring and use it for the winter.
-However, fish is easy to find as they have a limited habitat in lakes and ponds.
+However, fish is easy to find as they have a limited habitat in the best fishing spots.
 The ancient people took advantage of that and now here we are.

 It is not a well-known fact that some species of fish do similarly hibernate in the winter as other animals do.
 They tend to stay close to the deepest water, trying to move as little as possible to avoid losing energy.
 If you want to do ice fishing, it is important to know what kind of fish is on the body of water that you want to explore.
 This should be information that you are privy to before you even start the activity.
 Here’s an article explaining fish behavior under ice.
 You can ask a local fisherman about it, or you can research on your own.
 There are a lot of resources online that can help you out.